bseverns/seedBox/src/juce/README.md

 ## Keyboard shortcuts (desktop stand-in for panel combos)

 - Spacebar toggles the transport latch/run flag.
-- `T` taps tempo (and still drives the Tone Tilt soft button for folks practicing hardware muscle memory).
+- `T` taps tempo only — no more surprise Tone/Tilt toggles while you chase a beat.
+- `O` mirrors the Tone/Tilt button so you can still hammer Tone + modifiers from the keyboard.
 - `1`–`4` jump focus to the matching seed.
 - `E` cycles engines without mousing the dropdown.
 - Arrow keys nudge the currently visible control (engine knobs get first dibs, then tempo/swing) in small increments.